rdubar/deliver-game/README.md

 ## Acknowledgements
 * The Open University - The U101 Team, for inspiration.
+* Alphapet Ventures - My employer's parent company, for their support.
 * Streamlit - "The fastest way to build and share data apps."
 * Python - The programming language used to create this app.
-* ChatGPT - Your friendly AI assistant.
+* ChatGPT - Your friendly AI assistant, for rapid development.

-## Todo:

-* Provide wo buttons for models gpt-3 and gtp-4